apache/pulsar-site/docs/security-jwt.md

 ### Create a key pair

-To use asymmetric key encryption, you need to create a pair of keys.
+To use asymmetric key encryption, you need to create a pair of keys using the following command.
 The output file is generated in the root of your Pulsar installation directory.

 ```shell
 bin/pulsar tokens create-key-pair --output-private-key my-private.key --output-public-key my-public.key